On amenability and measure of maximal entropy for semigroups of rational maps: II: Introduction and statements

 \begin{theorem}[Ore Theorem] A cancellative semigroup $S$ is embeddable into a group whenever every pair of principal left (right) ideals have non-empty intersection. \end{theorem}

-The intersection property in Theorem \ref{th.Ore} is known as right (left) reversibility.
-For example, every left (right) amenable semigroup $S$ is left (right) reversible, even more for a semigroup of rational maps the notion of right (left) reversibility is equivalent to the notion of left (right) amenability (see \cite{PakovichAmenRat}).
-Hence by Theorem \ref{th.ERNeumann} and Theorem \ref{th.Ore} a semigroup of rational maps, which does not contains free rank $2$ subsemigroups, is embeddable whenever it is cancellative.
-Thus Sushkievich statement is plausible as a conjecture for semigroups of rational maps, namely:
+The intersection property in Theorem \ref{th.Ore} which is known as right (left) reversibility neither easy to check.
+For rational maps, this property was related with an orbit intersection property (see \cite{CMAmenability}).
+Every left (right) amenable semigroup $S$ is left (right) reversible, moreover for a class of rational maps the notion of right (left) reversibility is equivalent to the notion of left (right) amenability (see \cite{PakovichAmenRat}).
+Hence by Theorem \ref{th.ERNeumann} and Theorem \ref{th.Ore} a semigroup of rational maps, which does not contain free subsemigroups of rank $2$, is embeddable into a group whenever it is cancellative.
+The latter statement together with Corollary \ref{cor.amenable}, immediately imply the following.